taisei-project/taisei/doc/ENVIRON.rst

 **TAISEI_PRELOAD_REQUIRED**
    | Default: ``0``

-   If ``1``, the game will crash with an error message when it attempts to use a resource that hasn't been previously preloaded.
+   If ``1``, the game will crash with an error message when it attempts to use a resource that hasn’t been previously preloaded.
 Useful for developers to debug missing preloads.

 **TAISEI_PRELOAD_SHADERS**